Nicholas M. Nolan: American Civil War

 Nolan took a demotion on September 5, 1861, to become a sergeant in Troop B, 6th U. S. Cavalry.
 By March 1862, he was its first sergeant.
 This unit was part of the Union Army, which later became known as the Army of the Potomac.
 Nolan was trained as light cavalry with the primary function of scouting, then acting as dismounted light infantry.
 The reality of prewar cavalry and Civil War cavalry use was dramatic.
 Nolan and others like him had a steep learning curve that proved difficult and frustrating during the first year of the conflict.
 He participated in the Peninsula Campaign and chased the audacious JEB Stuart's cavalry that went completely around the Union Army (June 13–15 1862).
 This caused great psychological concerns to the Union cavalry commanders and men.
-The "horse soldiers" were a far second-best compared to the dashing Confederate cavalry.
+The "horse soldiers" were a far second-best compared to the Confederate cavalry.

 Rapid expansion of the Union cavalry in the East was chaotic.
 At the beginning of the War, officers were elected by the men or appointed politically.
 This resulted in many misguided and inept commanders.
 The tools and techniques of prewar cavalry often seemed inadequate, resulting in a steep learning curve that was costly in men and supplies.
 Slowly, out of the chaos came the tactics and leaders like Nolan who proved worthy of the challenge.
 Union "horse soldiers" became cavalry troopers under this tough regimen and proved adept, dismounted and mounted on horseback, with their carbines, pistols, and sabers, and confident under their battle-proven leaders.